Deploy Stop Motion Studio 2 on Windows 11 through Endpoint Manager

 To fully remove Stop Motion Studio from devices:

-Note: The uninstall command for the activation utility only removes the registry token, not the application itself.
-Both packages must be unassigned/uninstalled independently.
+Note: The uninstall command for the activation utility removes only the registry token, not the application itself.
+Both packages must be unassigned and uninstalled independently.

 FAQs